 A hand therapist is an occupational or physical therapist who, through advanced continuing education, clinical experience and integration of knowledge in anatomy, physiology and kinesiology, has become proficient in treatment of pathological upper extremity conditions resulting from trauma, disease, congenital or acquired deformity.

 What does a hand therapist provide?

 Hand therapists bridge the gap from medical management of upper extremity conditions to successful recovery, allowing individuals to function normally in their daily lives.
 Hand therapists provide non-operative interventions, preventative care and post-surgical rehabilitation for a wide variety of upper extremity disorders, from simple fingertip injuries to complex replanted extremities.
 Patients with chronic conditions, such as arthritis, or neurologic conditions, such as a stroke, can benefit from hand therapy through education on joint protection and energy conservation, and with recommendations for adaptive equipment or devices to improve function.
 A hand therapist employs a variety of techniques and tools, including activity and exercise programs, custom orthotic fabrication, management of pain and swelling and wound and scar care.
 A hand therapist can also be a consultant in the industrial world, training employees and recommending modifications of workstations and alternative work methods to help ensure healthy work styles of all employees.

 Where do hand therapists work?

 How can I find a hand therapist?

-To locate a hand therapist in your area, visit the ASHT Find a Member Therapist directory, or call 856-380-6856.
+To locate a hand therapist in your area, visit the ASHT Find a Member Therapist directory.
 You can search the directory by city, state, ZIP or last name.
 A prescription from your physician may be necessary before you can visit a hand therapist.

 To learn more about common diagnoses hand therapists treat, please visit the Patient Education Resources page.